nosajio/writing/modular-scale-2018-01-09.md

 Visual scales are invented to take the guesswork out of composing layouts.
 By using mathematics ,  to eyeball everything they placed on a page until it looked right.

 The modular scale has almost fallen out of use today.
-Some libraries, like [Bourbon](https://www.bourbon.io/docs/latest/#modular-scale), still come with modular scale functionality, buy its rare to see it put to use in real projects.
+Some libraries, like [Bourbon](https://www.bourbon.io/docs/latest/#modular-scale), still come with modular scale functionality, but it's rare to see it relied on in large projects.

 ## A visual guide to the modular scale
 The modular scale is to the eyes what the musical scale is to the ears.
 Musical and visual scales share three important similarities:

 - They can be expressed as simple mathematical formulas.
 - They highlight an invisible structure of "meaningful numbers" that coincide with ratios that the human brain finds appealing.
-- Because of this, they can be used to make something look or sound good without the need to understand why it works.
+- Because of this, a user of scales can make something look or sound good without the need to understand why the scale works.

 <div class="image">
   <img src="http://a.nosaj.io/modularscale/ms-chart.jpg" alt="A graph of the modular scale" />